 In this type of deployment one instance of the product can handle the entire process of collecting data, indexing it, and finally making it available for search.
 Single-server deployments can be useful for test and small setups.
 Such a deployment enables simpler management of resources compared to multiple-server deployments.
-For more information, see.
+For more information, see Recommendations.

 The following diagram illustrates a high-level architecture for a single-server deployment:

 The following table lists definitions of abbreviations and terminology used in the preceding diagram:

 TrueSight IT Data Analytics server, a combination of the following components:

 User-authentication mechanism necessary for integrating with TrueSight Presentation Server

 |Deploying IT Data Analytics with Remedy Single Sign-On|

 |Configuration DB||Configuration Database component|

 ProactiveNet or TrueSight Infrastructure Management remote cells

 |Integrating with TrueSight Presentation Server|